wohlert/agnosia/README.md

 The atone package should now be accessible systemwide for the version of python you installed it for.

+The atone module can be called anywhere using:

+`import atone`

-To run the example pipelines provided by the module you can do the following:
+To run the example classifiers provided in the examples you can do the following:

-`python3 -m examples/pooling.py`.
+`python3 -m classifiers/pooling.py`.

 Do note however, that the folders `train` and `test` must be present in the data folder or in an otherwise specified folder.

-## Provided examples
+## Provided classifiers

-The signal classification systems included are as follows.

-### Pooling
+* Pooling (benchmark)

-Simple pooling over all channels for the direct time after stimulus.

-### N170

-Filterbanking for the gamma band.
+* Bandpass
+* Wavelet transform
+* Independent Component Analysis
+* Deep neural network